nullstack/nullstack.github.io/articles/renderable-components.md

 ---
-title: Rendering a Component
+title: Renderable Components
 description: Import Nullstack and extend your class from it define an instance method called render which returns any JSX and export the component
 ---

-The simplest component you can make is a rendering component.
+The simplest component you can make is a renderable component.

 Create a file in your src folder with the name of your component and the [njs extension](/njs-file-extension).